tdewin/best-practices-guide/job_configuration/replication_job.md

 processing.
 It can be best practice to add the ESXi hosts from the replica target side (only) directly to Veeam Backup & Replication as managed servers and to perform replication without vCenter Server on the target side.
-In this szenario a failover an be performed from the Veeam console without an working vCenter Server itself (for example to failover the vCenter Server).
+In this scenario a failover an be performed from the Veeam console without an working vCenter Server itself (for example to failover the vCenter Server).

 Replication bandwidth estimation has always been a challenge, because it